 - 2 cups Manischewitz Concord Grape wine (choose a KFP certified bottle for Passover)

-- 2 oz vodka (for Passover choose a certified KFP potato-based vodka)
+- 2 ounces vodka (for Passover choose a certified KFP potato-based vodka)

 - Blood orange round for garnish